davidjcox/wf-api-client/README.rst

 web hosting server API.
 It provides class-based organization, convenience methods, script execution, and HTML-formatted run reporting.

-Can be used as standalone module to execute a supplied script file or as an imported library module within individual script files.
+It can be used as standalone module to execute a supplied script file or as an imported library module within individual script files.

 Detailed documentation is available on http://wf-api-client.readthedocs.org/en/latest/.